themarcba/simple-rpg/README.md

 * Fixed a display error in Safari
 * Introducing actions (drink, smell, etc.) that can have effects (change of property).
 This is kept very abstract.
 Every object that inherits Affectable can be affected by an action.
 * Making it easier to create objects that can have an effect on other objects
+* Extended map to 10x10 so I can lay out a story

 # Install